BillyMganda/Cards/README.md

 ## Getting Started

-- Clone the Repository: Clone the repository containing the API code to your local machine.
+- Clone the Repository: Clone the repository containing the API code to your local machine: ```git clone https://github.com/BillyMganda/Cards.git```
 - Database Configuration: Ensure you have a Microsoft SQL database installed.
 Update the database connection string in appsettings.json to point to your database.
 - Install Dependencies: Install the necessary dependencies for the API.
-This includes .NET Core SDK and any additional packages specified in the project's csproj files.
+This includes .NET Core SDK(v6) and any additional packages specified in the project's csproj files.
 - Database Setup: Run the following Microsoft SQL server scripts to create Users and Cards tables.
 ```
+-- CREATE Users Table
 CREATE TABLE [dbo].[Users](
 	[Id] [uniqueidentifier] NOT NULL,
 	[Email] [nvarchar](255) NOT NULL,